mcdaley/rest-api-design-guidelines/README.md

 ## Pagination
 Pagination is the process of returning a large set of results in chunks (or pages) to reduce the amount of information that is sent with each response.
-Pagination can be implemented using offset-based or cursor-based pagination.
+Pagination can be implemented using offset-based or cursor-based pagination and this document will cover offset pagination.

 ### Offset Pagination
 The following query parameters are used to support offset-pagination.